plokhotnyuk/jsoniter-scala/README.md

 Other projects and a blog post that have helped deliver unparalleled safety and performance characteristics for parsing and serialization of numbers:
-- [Schubfach](https://github.com/c4f7fcce9cb06515/Schubfach/) - the most efficient and concise way to serialize doubles and floats to the textual representation
+- [XJB](https://github.com/xjb714/xjb) - the most efficient and concise way to serialize doubles and floats to the textual representation that is based on the Schubfach algorithm and inspired by other state-of-the-art algorithms
 - [rust-lexical](https://github.com/Alexhuszagh/rust-lexical) - the most efficient way to parse floats and doubles from the textual representation precisely
 - [big-math](https://github.com/eobermuhlner/big-math) - parsing of `BigInt` and `BigDecimal` values with the `O(n^1.5)`